DV8FromTheWorld/discord-pokedex/README.md

 The code provided in this repo is [licensed under MIT](/LICENSE).
 Feel free to use as you wish.

 On the other hand, the data, images, and IP related to Pokémon belong to GameFreak and The Pokémon Company.
 Their use in this project is based on Fair Use.
-The above MIT license does not provide and rights to that data.
+The above MIT license does not provide any rights to that data.

 ## Acknowledgements
 The data present in the [/pokemon-data](/pokemon-data) folder is sourced from the following locations